netzmacht/contao-toolkit/docs/components/module.rst

     Method deserialize the given raw data coming form the database entry or model.
 You should call the parent method when overriding this one.
 Deserialization of the headline is done here.

-   preCompile()
-    Is an empty placeholder triggered before the template is created.
-It's recommend to use this method for redirects or non rendering related work.

    compile()
-    Compile your frontend module here.
+    Is called before the template data are prepared.

+   prepareTemplateData(array $data)
+    Prepares the data which are passed to the template.

    postGenerate($buffer)
     Is triggered after the frontend module is parsed.